ryanq47/CS-EXTC2-NTP/README.md

 Additionally, There are two main jobs the Client and Controller have:

-1. Payload Retrieveal: The initial Payload Retirival from the TeamServer
+1. Payload Retrieval: The initial Payload Retrieval from the TeamServer
 2. The Beacon Loop: The continuous comms between Client, Controller, and TeamServer

-### Payload Retireval:
+### Payload Retrieval:
 ---
 1. Client sends a `getIdPacket` packet to get a client ID
 2. Controller responds with a `idPacket` packet containing the client ID.
 Client saves this for all further outbound packets